-GSTR-9 is the Annual Return that a registered taxpayer under GST needs to file once for each financial year.
+GSTR-9 is the Annual Return that a registered taxpayer under GST needs to file once for each financial year on the GST Portal.
 It comprises of details of sales, purchases, input tax credit, demand and refund.

-- TDS Deductor i.e. persons required to deduct tax at source
+- Persons required to deduct tax at source

 - E-Commerce Operator or TCS Collector i.e. persons required to collect tax at source

-If the taxpayer does not file GSTR-9 on or before the due date, he is liable to pay a Late Fee of Rs.200 (CGST Rs.100 and SGST Rs.100) for each day of delay.
-The Late Fee is calculated from the date after the due date up to the date of filing of the return.
+If the taxpayer does not file GSTR 9 on or before the due date, he is liable to pay a Late Fee of Rs.200 (CGST Rs.100 and SGST Rs.100) for each day of delay.
+The maximum late fees is caped at 0.25% of the turnover of the registered person.

 Following basic details of the taxpayer are auto-populated:

-- Financial Year – Enter the financial year for which the taxpayer files the return
+- Financial Year – Select the financial year for which the taxpayer files the return

 - GSTIN i.e. GST Identification Number of the taxpayer